him1anshu/todo/README.md

 2. **PWA (Progressive Web App)** – Make the app installable.
 3. **Sync with a Backend (Optional)** – Use Fetch API to interact with an API.

 ## Making your task website SEO-friendly involves optimizing it for search engines like Google.
-Here’s a structured approach to improve its SEO:
+Here’s a structured approach to improve its SEO

 ### **1. Optimize Page Structure & Content**